yogendra-kokamkar/terraform-ec2-cost-optimization/README.md

-# EC2 Instance Automation
+# Automation for EC2 Instances Cost Optimization using Terraform

 This project aims to automate the starting and stopping of EC2 instances based on an Excel sheet stored in an S3 bucket.
-Lambda functions are utilized, triggered by AWS CloudWatch Events at scheduled times.
+Terraform is used to define the infrastructure, including Lambda functions, IAM roles, S3 bucket, and CloudWatch Events.
+The Lambda functions are triggered by AWS CloudWatch Events at scheduled times.

 ## Table of Contents